ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/member-injection/custom.md

 which means that it's not tied to simply resolving an instance from the container: any of the target implementations can be used and Rezolver will correctly bind it to the result of that target.

+If you want to leverage [collection binding](collections.md) from your custom behaviour, then you can return an instance of the @Rezolver.ListMemberBinding type instead.

 Now you've got an overview of what to do, let's get on with our example.

 ## Attribute-based member injection